jpezninjo/Dijstra-s-Algorithm/README.md

 # Dijstra-s-Algorithm

-Main: Dijstra.java

-Usage: javac Dijstra <input file name/path>

-This project builds an adjacency list of edges storing distances between cities from an input file of specific format and runs Dijstra's Algorithm to find the cheapest path to every destination from an initial city.
+This program builds an adjacency list of edges storing distances between cities from an input file of specific format and runs Dijstra's Algorithm to find the cheapest path to every destination from an initial city.

 TODO
 - [x] Finish testing supportive data structures